 - Additional construction to be completed in 2015 will develop six more full size soccer fields, lighting for all 12 fields, lighting for the pond walking trail and additional perimeter walking trail length at this location in the future.

 - Visiting us for a tournament?
 Please stay at our local hotels!
 Click here for details!

-- For information on field rentals, please contact the Athletic Program Manager's office weekdays from 8:00 am to 4:30 pm at (813) 659-4255.
-Office is closed weekends and holidays.
+- For rental information or field scheduling, please contact the Recreation & Parks Department administration office at (813) 659-4255 weekdays from 8:00 am to 4:30 pm.
+Closed weekends and holidays.